inspec/kitchen-inspec/README.md

         - https://test-local-licensing-service-url-3
 ```

+It could also be configured by setting environment variable `CHEF_LICENSE_SERVER` with the Licensing Service URL(s).

 <!-- TODO Insert Link to right document -->
 See the [Chef License documentation](/license/) for more information about Chef licensing.